 For more information contact Brenda Sonnier, email@example.com, or our Parents as Partners team, firstname.lastname@example.org or 682-885-1176.

 Support and events for patients and family members.
 Please contact 682-885-7960 for additional information on our events and support group programs.
 You can also learn more here

 Each meeting begins with a specific topic presented by a professional with experience in caring for children with seizures.
 Following the speaker's presentation, there is time for open discussion so families can share their stories.
 Child care is provided for siblings and children under the age of six.
 There is no cost to participate.
 Dinner is provided at no charge.

-We offer a support group for Children (ages 5-12) and Adolescents (ages 13-21).
-Each group is led by a Certified Child Life Specialist.
+Depending on the age of participants in attendance we offer support groups for school-age children and teens.
+These are led by a Certified Child Life Specialist.
 The groups are held at the same time as the parent group.
 These child and adolescent support groups will help patients cope more effectively with their diagnosis and encourage socialization with peers who have a similar diagnosis.

-For more information, contact, Julie Schmidt, patient liaison, at 682-885-7887, or Angela Childers, RN at 682-885-7259.
+For more information, contact, Julie Schmidt, patient liaison, at 682-885-7887, or Amy Davis, RN at 682-885-7259.
 You can also learn about the many ways we support our epilepsy patients and their families by clicking here.

 Designed to offer support to all patients and families of patients with any gastrointestinal diagnosis except for Crohn's Disease and Ulcerative Colitis (because there's a separate group for that).